TeehanLax/node-carrot2/README.md

 	var dcs = new carrot2.DocumentClusteringServer();

-Create a search result object and populate it with documents (containing an ID, title, url, snippet, and optional custom parameters):
+Create a `SearchResult` object and populate it with documents (containing an ID, title, url, snippet, and optional custom parameters):

 	var sr = new carrot2.SearchResult();
 	sr.addDocument("ID", "Title", "http://www.site.com/", "This is a snippet.", {my_key1:my_value1, my_key2:my_value2});

-To cluster a search result, call the `cluster` method:
+To cluster a `SearchResult`, call the `cluster` method:

 	dcs.cluster(sr, {algorithm:'lingo'}, [
             {key:"LingoClusteringAlgorithm.desiredClusterCountBase", value:10},